 Palama Settlement has launched a new endeavor called the Xcel Program, to provide students with the resources they need to be successful in their distance learning.
 Many students are struggling to attend class and complete their work now that school has moved online, due to a number of factors which may include not having access to a computer, not having access to wifi, not having a quiet space at home to focus on the class, or not having a home environment that provides enough guidance and support.
 Palama is hoping to address these needs by opening up the Henry & Colene Wong Computer Center and the Cecilia Blackfield Academic Center for small groups of middle and high school students.
 Both spaces have all the equipment students might need for class and allow for social distancing of six feet or more.

-This program is made possible through generous funding from Alexander & Baldwin and Douglas Emmett.
+This program is made possible, in part, through generous funding from Alexander & Baldwin and Douglas Emmett.

 Palama Settlement’s campus is closed to the public until further notice, due to the current COVID-19 pandemic.
 This includes all Senior Program activities, access to our pool and Leland Blackfield Youth Activity Center, Ho`opa`a Kakou After School Program, and all team sports through the Pakolea Program.
 The safety of our program participants, clients, and staff is most important to us.
 We will keep our website updated and more information is always available by calling our main line at (808) 845-3945.